thompson-tomo/semantic-conventions/docs/db/cassandra.md

 SHOULD be normalized to a single space.

-For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.
+For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH` followed by a space, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.